Do you want a cookie?

 If you plant sprawling neighbors next to your aubergine, they can take away space, light and nutrients from your aubergine.
 Photo by Eder Pozo Pérez on Unsplash.

-Aubergine and cucumber are both heavy eaters and take nutrients from each other in the bed.
+Aubergine and cucumber are both heavy feeders and take nutrients from each other in the bed.
 The cucumber is also strongly climbing and vigorous.
 However, as the aubergine grows very slowly, it can be prevented from growing by a neighboring cucumber as it does not have enough space or light.
 Both vegetables are also often affected by mildew, which can lead to infestation of both species if they grow next to each other.
 Particularly in a bed where mildew has already occurred on plants, you should make sure there is sufficient space.
 If this is not the case and you have applied sufficient compost to the bed in the fall and spring, there is no reason for the plants to grow next to each other.
-You can see what a bed with aubergine and pumpkin plants can look like in our planting plan for a barbecue vegetable bed.

 Zucchinis and other pumpkins behave in a similar way to cucumbers.
 These are also heavy feeders and, like aubergines, require a lot of nutrients in the soil.
 If they grow next to each other, both may not receive enough nutrients.
 Zucchinis and pumpkins are also inferior to eggplants in terms of growth, as they are also strongly climbing and sprawling and take up space from the slow-growing aubergine.
 Zucchinis and pumpkins are also at great risk of mildew.
 Neighboring aubergines should therefore only be planned in beds that have not previously been infested.